 You’re considering marketing services with one of the big national marketing firms when the rep does a screen share, showing you something amazing.
 He or she shows you their digital dashboard which has all sorts of numbers on page views and impressions and gorgeous graphs.
 It looks like you’ll have access to loads of information about your marketing.
 Which in theory is a good idea…

-The only problem with every one of these fancy dancy dashboards we’ve seen is they provide all sorts of information which is of no use to the practice.
+The only problem with every one of these fancy dashboards we’ve seen is they provide all sorts of information that is of no use to the practice.
 They are missing the one piece of information you need to evaluate your marketing.

 In truth you only need three pieces of information to evaluate your marketing, the rest is just fluff.